Endicott College: Athletics

 Endicott College teams participate as a member of the NCAA Division III.
-The Gulls are a member of the Commonwealth Coast Conference (CCC).
-In football, Endicott competes in Commonwealth Coast Football, a football-only league operated by the CCC but technically separate from it.
+The Gulls are a member of the Conference of New England.
 Endicott was formerly a member of the Great Northeast Athletic Conference (GNAC).
 Men's sports include baseball, basketball, cross country, equestrian, football, golf, lacrosse, soccer, tennis and volleyball, while women's sports include basketball, cross country, equestrian, field hockey, lacrosse, soccer, softball, tennis and volleyball.

-Club Sports

-Endicott offers 8 men’s and women’s club sports: Cheerleading, Crew, Dance, Men’s and Women’s Ice Hockey, Men’s and Women’s Rugby, and Sailing.
-In 2015, Men’s Ice Hockey became a Division III sport as a member of the Eastern Collegiate Athletic Conference (ECAC).
+Endicott offers 8 men's and women's club sports: Cheerleading, Crew, Dance, Men's and Women's Ice Hockey, Men's and Women's Rugby, and Sailing.
+In 2015, Men's Ice Hockey became a Division III sport as a member of the Eastern Collegiate Athletic Conference (ECAC).